Painful Sex After a Hysterectomy?

 About 1 in 5 women will experience painful sex at some point in their lives.
 While there are a lot of contributing factors, painful sex can be more likely in people who’ve had a hysterectomy.

-That’s most often because a hysterectomy that includes ovary removal will likely send you into surgical menopause due to a decrease in estrogen production.
+That’s most often because a hysterectomy that includes ovary removal will likely cause surgical menopause.
+This is because of a decrease in estrogen levels production.
 This affects the blood flow and lubrication of your vagina and pelvic floor muscles and can contribute to symptoms like:

 Painful sex can also happen if the shape of your vaginal canal changed as a result of the procedure.
 This might lead to pain, especially during penetration.